2020 Easter tornado outbreak: Monroe, Louisiana

-The tornado lasted for 9 minutes, traveled 8.01 mi, and was given a rating of low-end EF3.
+The tornado lasted for nine minutes, traveled 8.01 mi, and was given a rating of low-end EF3.
 Throughout Ouachita Parish, a total of 458 homes were impacted; 23 were destroyed, 108 had major damage, and 243 had minor damage.
-Losses totaled $250 million with the damage to the airport being estimated to at $25–30 million of that total.
+Losses totaled $250 million with the damage to the airport estimated at $25–30 million of that total.
 Despite the extensive damage, there were no casualties from the tornado.

 Hope–Sartinville–Bassfield, Mississippi

 This large and violent wedge tornado touched down just southwest of the rural Walthall County, Mississippi community of Hope, near Jefferson Road and to the east of the intersection with Jack Foil Road at 3:39 p.m.
 CDT (20:39 UTC).
 The tornado quickly became strong as it moved northeastward through Hope, producing low-end EF2 damage.
 Rapid strengthening and widening continued as the tornado inflicted more significant damage while crossing MS 27.
 As it passed to the east of Sartinville, the tornado reached its peak intensity as it completely swept away a house near James Ratcliff Road, leaving only a bare foundation slab behind.
 This house was secured to its foundation with anchor bolts, which were found bent, though nearby trees did not sustain damage consistent with a tornado stronger than low-end EF4 strength.
 One tree on the property was ripped out the ground and thrown several feet.
 A nearby brick house was leveled with only a pile of debris remaining, though it was not well-anchored, and a high-end EF3 rating was applied at that location.
 Northeast of this area, the tornado weakened back to EF2 strength as it snapped numerous trees, damaged several small cinder-block buildings, tore the roof off a home, and rolled a tied-down mobile home as it crossed East Sartinville Road.
 Crossing into the southern part of Lawrence County, the tornado reintensified to EF3 strength, denuding and partially debarking numerous trees.
 A double-wide mobile home was obliterated along Tynes Ainsworth Road, with the metal frame lofted and thrown 150 yd.
 A large storage garage was completely swept away in this area as well.
 The tornado then weakened back to EF2 intensity as it crossed Felix Road and Holmes Road, as several power poles were snapped, and a large swath of trees was flattened.
 A one-story house at the edge of the damage path had shingles ripped off as well.
 EF2 damage to trees and power poles continued through unpopulated areas of northwestern Marion County until the tornado crossed River Road and Cooper Road, where EF1 tree damage occurred.
 Continuing into the southwestern corner of Jefferson Davis County, the weakening tornado produced EF0 to EF1 tree and tree limb damage before dissipating at Joe Dyess Road, several miles to the southwest of Bassfield, Mississippi at 4:06 p.m.
 CDT (21:06 UTC).